ijl20/cbs/README.md

 # Cambridge Booking System

-This demonstrator system was built (by me) in 2013 as a practical illustration of what a room-booking system fit-for-purpose for the Collegiate University.
-As a "room booking" system it has capabilities the UIS is unlikely to achieve but they're worth capturing:
+This demonstrator system was built in 2013 as a practical illustration of what a room-booking system fit-for-purpose for the Collegiate University might look like.

+The objective was to consider a progressive "talks.cam" approach for room bookings with some administrative capabilities federated to people more typically dismissed as "end users".

+It is clear that talented technology people have little influence in the room booking industry and software sales in the space are targeted at business administrators rather than building users.

+As a "room booking" system the CBS demoonstrator has capabilities unlikely to be found in other generally available systems but they ar worth recording here:

 (1) GENERALIZATION OF BOOKABLE ASSETS: The bookable assets are in a general hierarchy and there is nothing special about a room / building / site, i.e. the system is equally usable for equipment.
 Bookings are possible at all